s3804220/SEPT-Group1/README.md

 * localhost:8080/admin/account-management : for promoting and revoking admin rights (needs to be admin)
 * To become root admin:
   1. Go to application.properties and set "app.init-db" to true, this is done to create root admin and create 1 "dummy" user account.
-  Note: set "app.init-db" to false when you want to run Spring Boot again
+  NOTE: set "app.init-db" to false when you want to run Spring Boot again
   2. Run Spring Boot application
   3. Login account with "admin@gmail.com", password: admin
 ### Item Functions